The Days On Days Off Scheduling Problem

-The key idea behind the proof is to consider the work periods and off periods, from a perspective similar to the one used in \cite{thompsonImprovedImplicitOptimalModeling1995}.
+The key idea behind the proof is to consider the work periods and off periods, from a perspective similar to the one used in \parencite{thompsonImprovedImplicitOptimalModeling1995}.
 Instead of directly computing a schedule, we first determine how many work periods start and end on a given day.
-More precisely we introduce variables $\Startw{d}$ and $\Termw{d}$ for all $d\in\lre{D}$.
+More precisely we introduce variables $\Startw{d}$ and $\Termw{d}$ for all $d\in\CD$.
 By $\Startw{d}$ we denote the number of work periods that start on some day $d'$, with $d'\leq d$.
-By $\Termw{d}$, we denote the number of working periods that terminate \emph{before} day $d$.
-Put another way, we count the work periods whose last day is at the latest $d-1$.
-An example is depicted in \Cref{fig: period counter local bounds}.
+By $\Termw{d}$, we denote the number of working periods that terminate \emph{before} day $d$, i.e., we count the work periods whose last day is at the latest $d-1$.

-\begin{definition} Given $D$ days and $N$ workers, integers $\lr{\Startw{d},\Termw{d}}_{d\in\lre{D}}$ are called \emph{period counters} if there exists some work schedule for $N$ workers on $D$ days such that for each $d\in\lre{D}$ \begin{itemize} \item on the first $d$ days $\Startw{d}$ work periods begin and \item on the first $d-1$ days $\Termw{d}$ work periods end. \end{itemize} We say that the period counters \emph{represent} such a schedule.
-Note that, in general, this schedule can be any map $\lre{N}\times\lre{D}\to\lrb{\WORK, \OFF}$ and does not have to fulfill any bounds or requests. \end{definition}
+\begin{definition} Given $D$ days and $N$ workers, integers $\lr{\Startw{d},\Termw{d}}_{d\in\CD}$ are called \emph{period counters} if there exists some work schedule for $N$ workers on $D$ days such that for each $d\in\CD$ \begin{itemize} \item on the first $d$ days $\Startw{d}$ work periods begin and \item on the first $d-1$ days $\Termw{d}$ work periods end. \end{itemize} We say that the period counters \emph{represent} such a schedule.
+Note that, in general, this schedule can be any map $\CN\times\CD\to\lrb{\WORK, \OFF}$ and does not have to fulfill any bounds or requests.
+An example is depicted in \Cref{fig: period counter local bounds}. \end{definition}

 One could also use $\Starto{d}$ and $\Termo{d}$ to count the off periods instead.
 Even though it is not necessary to count both, it is sometimes convenient to do so.
-Therefore, we begin by pointing out the connection between $\lr{\Startw{d},\Termw{d}}_{d\in\lre{D}}$ and $\lr{\Starto{d},\Termo{d}}_{d\in\lre{D}}$.
+Therefore, we begin by pointing out the connection between $\lr{\Startw{d},\Termw{d}}_{d\in\CD}$ and $\lr{\Starto{d},\Termo{d}}_{d\in\CD}$.

-\begin{lemma} Given (work) period counters $\lr{\Startw{d},\Termw{d}}_{d\in\lre{D}}$ and corresponding off period counters $\lr{\Starto{d},\Termo{d}}_{d\in\lre{D}}$ the following equations hold:
+\begin{lemma} Given (work) period counters $\lr{\Startw{d},\Termw{d}}_{d\in\CD}$ and corresponding off period counters $\lr{\Starto{d},\Termo{d}}_{d\in\CD}$ the following equations hold:

 \end{lemma} \begin{proof} On the first day, each worker starts either a work period or an off period.